 Can Problems With Seroquel Tapering Be Avoided?

-The drug manufacturer states that gradual withdrawal of Seroquel is recommended over abruptly stopping Seroquel.
-(3) This is not unlike general recommendations given for stopping most other medications safely.
+The drug manufacturer states that gradual withdrawal of Seroquel is recommended over abruptly stopping Seroquel.3 This is not unlike general recommendations given for stopping most other medications safely.
 Unfortunately, no specific guidelines are given by either the drug maker or the FDA concerning how to accomplish safe and comfortably managed tapering from Seroquel.
 Most physicians, virtually all, have never received any training whatsoever that could be used to help a person who wants to come off antipsychotic medication.

-The Alternative to Meds Center has developed and refined a set of protocols applied to Seroquel tapering that can markedly reduce the pain and suffering of trying to come off Seroquel and similar drugs.
+The professionals at Alternative to Meds Center have developed and refined a set of protocols applied to Seroquel tapering that can markedly reduce the pain and suffering of trying to come off Seroquel and similar drugs.
 We are always available to speak to you or a loved one for more information on the protocols used, the health advantages of holistic treatment, and questions you may have concerning insurance coverage and a wealth of other practical and helpful information concerning our inpatient treatment for Seroquel tapering.

 Dr. Samuel Lee